Last Reviewed: April 7, 2018

 The dtSearch .NET Standard API requires both the .NET Standard API wrapper, dtSearchNetStdApi.dll, and a native library for the specific environment where it runs.
 Therefore, it is only supported where the dtSearch Engine native library is available.

-The native library versions currently in beta testing are:
+The native library versions currently available are:

 Windows - x86 and x86_64